MeerMusik/LinuxScripts/README.md

 Other Compiler Variants like Clang-GCC are untested and therefore not supported by me!

 Older Versions should work if they are not too old.
 What too old means, has not been fully tested.
-The oldest GCC Version I tested some of the Libraries like ICU and OpenSSL with, was GCC 8.1.0 back in 2019.
+The oldest GCC Version I tested some of the older Versions of Libraries like ICU and OpenSSL with, was GCC 8.1.0 back in 2019.

-You usually need to remove or modify some Compiler Flags for newer and older Compiler Versions.
+You usually need to remove or modify some Compiler Flags for newer and older Compiler and Linker Versions.

 ## LICENSE
 The Content in this Repository is Dual-Licensed under "The Unlicense" (Public Domain) OR under the "CC0-1.0 Universal License" (Public Domain with Fallback Mechanism).